-92. MEAT AND MEAT PRODUCTS.
-Fall or spring term.
+92. Meat and Meat Products.
+Spring term.
 Credit two hours.
 For women students.
 Not open to freshmen.
 Designed primarily for students in the College of Home Economics.
 Registration limited to sixteen students in each laboratory section.
 Lecture, Th 11.
-Fall term, Wing E; spring term, Wing C. Laboratory, Th or F 2-4:20.
-Meat Laboratory.
-Professor WELLINGTON and the Poultry Department staff.

-A course dealing with the major phases of meats, poultry, and eggs; wholesale and retail buying, nutritive value of meats, cutting, freezing, curing, canning, cooking, and miscellaneous topics.
+Animal Husbandry 82.
+Laboratory, Th or F 2-4:20.
+Animal Husbandry 63.
+Professor Wellington and the poultry department staff.
+A course dealing with the major phases of meats, poultry, and eggs; wholesale and retail buying, nutritive value of meats, cutting, freezing, curing, cooking, and miscellaneous topics.

-93. MEAT CUTTING.
+93. Meat Cutting.
 Fall or spring term.
 Credit one hour.
-Prerequisite, course 90 or 92, and permission to register.
+Prerequisite, Course 90 and permission to register.
 Enrollment limited to five students each term.
 One laboratory period each week, time to be arranged with the instructor.
-Mr. HOLLEY.
+Animal Husbandry 91.
+Mr. Holley.

-This course offers supervised practice in meat selection, cutting, and grading for students intending to specialize in meats work.
+This course offers supervised practice in meat selection, cutting, and merchandising for students with a special interest in meats.

-, 94.
-MEAT JUDGING.
+[94.
+Meat Selection and Grading.
 Fall term.
 Credit one hour.
-Prerequisite, course 90.
+Given in alternate years.
+Prerequisite, Course 90.
 Registration by permission.
-Lecture and laboratory period, W 11-1.
-Meat Laboratory.
-Professor WELLINGTON.
+Professor Wellington.]
+Not given in 1961-1962.

-A course in market classes and grades of meat, judging, selection, and identification of carcasses and cuts.
-Field trips and practice hours are arranged to provide additional experience.
+A course in classification and grading of meat, judging and selection of carcasses and wholesale cuts.
+Field trips and practice hours are arranged at meat packing plants.
 Members of this class are selected to represent the institution in intercollegiate judging competitions.